Burchard Public Records Directory

 Criminal Records

-Criminal records in Pawnee County encompass felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
-These records are maintained by the Pawnee County Sheriff's Office and the Nebraska State Patrol.
-Residents can request background checks through the Nebraska Bureau of Investigation, which provides comprehensive criminal history reports.
+Criminal records in Pawnee County cover felony, misdemeanor, and traffic offenses, as well as the sex offender registry.
+Residents can request background checks through the Nebraska State Patrol, which provides criminal history reports.
 The Bureau offers online services for background checks, which include arrest records, convictions, and other relevant criminal information.
-The sex offender registry is publicly accessible, ensuring community awareness and safety.
+The sex offender registry is publicly accessible, making sure of community awareness and safety.

 Public Records Access